-Health care is one of the fastest-growing fields in Canada today.
-In British Columbia, health care assistants are among the top 10 occupations that are in high demand.
-If you’re interested in caring for others and making an impact in this world, a career as a health care assistant might be right for you!
+Today, health care is one of the fastest-growing fields in Canada.
+In British Columbia, Health Care Assistants are among the top 10 occupations in high demand.
+If you’re interested in caring for others and creating an impact in the world, a career as a Health Care Assistant might be the right fit for you!

-To help you know a little more about health care assistants, we are happy to answer some commonly asked questions about the career today.
+To help you learn a little bit more about Health Care Assistants, we are going to answer some commonly asked questions about the career.

-Health care assistants in Canada are health care providers who work in hospitals, group homes, home support, long-term care facilities and more.
-Their goals are to maintain – as well as improve – the health, comfort, safety, well-being and independence of individuals as well as families seeking medical attention.
+In Canada, Health Care Assistants are health care providers who work in hospitals, group homes, home support, long-term care facilities, and more.
+Their goal is to maintain – as well as improve – the health, comfort, safety, well-being, and independence of individuals and families seeking medical attention.

 - Provide care and assistance to patients, and recognize and respect those patients’ unique needs

 - Deliver care and assistance to patients who have complex health challenges